kencx/source/content/notes/docker/docker-networks.md

 ```

 #### Custom Bridge Networking

-This is the same as bridge network but uses a custom bridge that was explicitly created.
+This is the same as the bridge network but uses a custom bridge that was
+explicitly created.

 ```bash
 $ docker network create foo